v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 4. Set a time horizon, reporting interval, etc

-5. Do the initialization of the DAE system
+5. Do the initialisation of the DAE system

 6. Save model report and/or runtime model report (to inspect expanded equations etc)